Leg 14Kirkby Stephen to Appleby-in-Westmorland

 Belah Scar

 On the opposite side of the River Belah notice the outcrop of red Penrith Sandstone.
-This formed in the Permian – between 251 and 299 million years ago.
-When these rocks were being laid down Britain was part of a vast continent known as Pangaea and northern England lay near the equator.
+Formed in the Permian Period between 251 and 299 million years ago when Britain was part of a vast continent known as Pangaea and northern England lay near the equator.
 The spherical sand grains in this rock formed in deserts where they were rounded by relentless wind-blasting.

 4